-These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.
+These easy lemon biscuits consist of a lemon shortbread that is flavored with lemon zest and topped with a tangy lemon glaze.

 These lemon shortbread biscuits or cookies are a variation of my plain whipped shortbread.
 The biscuit itself is flavored with lemon zest and the cookies are topped with a lemon glaze to give it a little extra lemon oof.